 It nearly goes without saying, but a neat, tidy yard is an instant boost to your home’s aesthetic.
 Make sure all flower beds are regularly weeded, and stay on top of mowing the lawn.
 Regularly edging your yard makes your home look extra sharp.

-You can also spruce up tired walks and driveways with a fresh coat of sealant and repair any cracks right away with patching cement.
+You can also spruce up tired walks and driveways with a fresh coat of sealant and get someone like this Denver Concrete company to come out and repair any cracks right away with patching cement.
 Staying on top of your drive and walkways can save you lots of money in the long run.

 5. Just Add Water